 We’ve also considered the all important recovery period, so there’s something here for every runner, whether they’re pounding the pavement or putting their feet up and taking a well deserved rest.

 Best running gifts

-For a more detailed breakdown of your latest run you can also pair it with your smartphone, which means it’s also handy for staying on top of any important messages and notifications on the go.
+For a more detailed breakdown of your latest run you can pair it with your smartphone and the Garmin Connect app, which is also handy for staying on top of any important messages and notifications on the go.

-- Read our round up of best triathlon watches
+- Read our round up of the best triathlon watches reviewed

 Inov-8 Race Ultra Pro 5 Vest

 If your loved one embarks on long training runs, make sure they stay hydrated with this vest from Inov-8.
 It’s an ergonomic bit of kit that allows the user to place both their 500ml water bottles at hip height thanks to it’s longer straws, so it should be a more comfortable fit when on the move.

 There’s also plenty of additional storage for snacks and gels, with nine pockets in total, which includes a larger section on the back.

 - Read our round up of best hydration packs